-The Model Regulation (since 2000) entitled "Valuation of Life Insurance Policies," commonly known as "Regulation XXX," requires insurers in the United States to establish additional statutory reserves for term life insurance policies with long-term premium guarantees.
-In addition, "Valuation of Life Insurance Policies Regulation", commonly known as "Regulation AXXX" requires insurers since 2003 to establish additional statutory reserves for certain universal life insurance policies with secondary guarantees.
-The statutory reserves are considered more conservative compared with realistic economic "reserving" methodologies.
-For that purpose these (A)XXX statutory reserves are also named "redundant reserves".
-Virtually all of our newly issued term and universal life insurance products in the United States are now affected by Regulations XXX and AXXX, respectively.
+The National Association of Insurance Commissioners' (NAIC) Model Regulation entitled "Valuation of Life Insurance Policies," commonly known as "Regulation XXX," requires insurers in the United States to establish additional statutory reserves for term life insurance policies with long-term premium guarantees.
+In addition, "The Application of the Valuation of Life Insurance Policies Regulation", commonly known as "Regulation AXXX" requires insurers to establish additional statutory reserves for certain universal life insurance policies with secondary guarantees.
+Virtually all of AEGON's newly issued term and universal life insurance products are now affected by Regulations XXX and AXXX, respectively.